 |Online deployment (Microsoft 365 or Office 365)||Your organization's environment is deployed entirely on Microsoft 365 or Office firstname.lastname@example.org|

 |Hybrid deployment (Exchange on-premises)||Your organization has a mix of services, with Exchange Server hosted on premises and Microsoft Teams email@example.com if Hybrid Modern Authentication is enabled in Exchange, DOMAIN\username otherwise|

 |Hybrid deployment (Exchange Online)||Your organization has a mix of services, with Skype for Business Server hosted on premises and Exchange Online.||firstname.lastname@example.org if Hybrid Modern Authentication is enabled in SfB, DOMAIN\username otherwise|

 |On-premises deployment (single forest)||Your organization has servers that it controls, where Active Directory, Exchange, and Skype for Business Server are hosted in a single-forest environment.||DOMAIN\username|

 |On-premises deployment (multiple forests)||Your organization has servers that it controls, where Active Directory, Exchange, and Skype for Business Server are hosted in a multi-forest environment.||ACCOUNTFOREST\username|

 Account verification and testing

-There are two methods available that you can use to validate and test a Surface Hub device account: account verifications scripts and the Surface Hub Hardware Diagnostic app.
-The account verification script will validate a previously-created device account using PowerShell from your desktop.
+There are two methods available that you can use to validate and test a Surface Hub device account: SkypeRoomProvisioningScript.ps1 and the Surface Hub Hardware Diagnostic app.
+The account provisioning script can validate a previously-created device account using PowerShell from your PC.
 The Surface Hub Hardware Diagnostic app is installed on your Surface Hub and provides detailed feedback about signin and communication failures.
 Both are valuable tools to test newly created device accounts and should be used to ensure optimal account availability.